mpatacchiola/icub-demos/demoObjectLearning/README.md

 python main.py
 ```

 The robot should say the sentence "I'm ready!".
+Moreover you should see a window containing the video stream from one of the iCub eys.
 The interaction with the robot works through three keys which can be pressed to start/stop some routines.
-Attention: to allow the script to catch the key pressed is necessary to **select the main window** which is showing the robot camera.
+Attention: to allow the script to catch the key pressed is necessary to **select the main window** (the window that is showing the robot camera stream).
 This windows uses the OpenCV method `cv2.waitKey()` in order to record the key pressed.
 This is a list of the available commands:

 - Button (q)uit stops everything and exit
 - Button (f)orce stops object tracking